 Rapporteur

-A member of the EU Parliament that follows and reports on a particular issue for a parliamentary committee.
+A member of the European Parliament that follows and reports on a particular issue for a parliamentary committee.

-The biggest EU Parliament groups normally get the most interesting reports, but the points system ensures that some interesting issues and reports are allocated to rapporteurs from the smaller groups in the Parliament.
+The biggest political groups normally get the most interesting reports, but the points system ensures that some interesting issues and reports are allocated to rapporteurs from the smaller groups in the Parliament.

 A rapporteur draws up a report to the committee with proposals for changes to the Commission/Council proposal for a legal act.
-A report can be accompaniet by personal statements of the rapporteur but all conclusions and amendments are decided by the majority of the committee.
+A report can be accompanied by personal statements of the rapporteur.
+All conclusions and amendments are decided by the majority of the committee.

-Occasionally, rapporteurs have resigned or critisized own reports because they objected to having their names on reports that they disagreed with.
+Occasionally, rapporteurs have resigned or criticized own reports because they objected to having their names on reports that they disagreed with.

-A rapporteur often co-operates with the shadow-rapporteurs from the other political groups, possibly also with the the co-ordinators from the different political groups that in practice organise the EU Parliament's influence under the common decision-making.
+A rapporteur often co-operates with the shadow-rapporteurs from the other political groups, possibly also with the co-ordinators from the different political groups that in practice organise the European Parliament's influence under co-decision.